 One advantage of a host-decoupled simulator is the ability to spread expensive operations out over multiple FPGA cycles while maintaining perfect cycle accuracy.
 When employing this strategy, a simulator can rely on a resource-efficient implementation that takes multiple cycles to complete the underlying computation to determine the next state of the target design.
-In the abstract, this corresponds with the simulator having less parallelism in its host implementation than the target design.
-While this strategy is intrinsic to the design of the compilers that map RTL circuits to software simulators executing on sequential, general-purpose hardware, it is less prevalent in FPGA simulation.
+In the abstract, this corresponds with the simulator having less parallelism in its host implementation that takes multiple cycles to the design of the compilers that map RTL circuits to software simulators executing on sequential, general-purpose hardware, it is less prevalent in FPGA simulation.
 These space-time tradeoffs are mostly restricted to hand-written, architecture-specific academic simulators or to implementing highly specific host features like I/O cuts in a partitioned, multi-FPGA environment.